risk-first/website/Purpose-Development-Team.md

 ![Distribution of Returns on the roulette table, when we bet on "12"](images/numbers/roulette.png)

-The above graph shows the distribution of returns for this bet.
+The above chart shows the distribution of returns for this bet.
 Which hole the ball lands in (entirely randomly) is the independent variable on the x-axis.
 The return is on the y-axis.
 Most of the time, it’s a small loss, but there’s that one big win on the 12.
-For clarity, in all the graphs, I’ve arranged the x-axis in order of “worst outcome” to “best outcome”, but it doesn’t necessarily have to be arranged like this.
+For clarity, in all the charts, I’ve arranged the x-axis in order of “worst outcome” to “best outcome”, but it doesn’t necessarily have to be arranged like this.

-In roulette, then, the balance of risk is against us:  if we integrate to find the area under this graph, it comes out -1 chips.
+In roulette, then, the balance of risk is against us:  if we integrate to find the area under this chart, it comes out -1 chips.
 You could get lucky, but over time the house wins, and it’s (fairly) transparent that this is the case when you enter the game, so people are clearly not playing roulette with the rational goal of maximising chips.

 ## Example 2: Buying Stocks